.png)

 I enjoy working with clients with speech sound disorders, language and literacy difficulties as well as pragmatic language skills.

-I am a registered psychologist with a Master of Psychology (Clinical and Health) from the University of Adelaide and over 25 years’ experience across forensic, clinical, and child and adolescent mental health.
+I am a registered psychologist with a Masterof Psychology (Clinical and Health) from the University of Adelaide and over 25years’ experience across forensic, clinical, NDIS and child and adolescent mental health.
 My career has included senior roles within the Department for Correctional Services, expert report writing for court proceedings, and lecturing at the University of South Australia.

-I provide comprehensive assessment and therapy for children, and adolescents, with a focus on cognitive, autism, disability, and forensic presentations.
-I use a compassionate, individualised, and evidence-based approach, drawing on therapies such as CBT, DBT, ACT, CPT, and mindfulness-based interventions.
+I provide comprehensive assessment and therapy for children, adolescents and adults, with a focus on autism, ADHD, disability, personality disorders, anxiety disorders, depression and trauma.
+I use a compassionate, individualised, and evidence-based approach, drawing on therapies such as CBT, DBT, CPT, and mindfulness-based interventions.
+I also provide trauma therapy with Eye Movement Desensitisation and Reprocessing(EMDR).
 As a Board Approved Supervisor, I have supported provisional psychologists working across general mental health, aged care, NDIS behavioural support, and forensic assessment.

-I am passionate about working collaboratively with clients to help them achieve their goals and am committed to reducing the over-representation and disadvantage of Aboriginal people in the justice system.
+I am passionate about working collaborativelywith clients to help them achieve their goals.

 I hold a Master of Human Services with a specialisation in disability practice.
 Throughout my career, I have built a strong background in case management, support services, positive behaviour support and developmental education.